ursatile/css4eng/02-02-selectors-pseudo-classes-and-pseudo-elements.md

 Web pages are interactive.
 Users click on links, fill out forms --- even just moving the mouse around the screen can be a form of interaction.

 Now, in theory, this is all nice & simple.
 Everything's a `:link` until something happens.
-When you hover over it, it gets the `:hover` pseudo-class,
+If you move the focus to that element - e.g. using the <kbd>Tab</kbd> key on your keyboard - it gets the `:focus` pseudo-class.
+When you hover over it, it gets the `:hover` pseudo-class; when you're actually clicking it, it gets the `:active` pseudo-class, and then any link to a page you've visited before gets the `:visited` pseudo-class.

+In practice... it's way more complicated than that.

 {% example state-selectors.html %}